The Iglu Guide | Blog

 Find your own groove

 Everybody studies differently and what may work well for some students may not work so well for you.
 Are you an early bird?
-Does your brain function best the minute you spring out of bed – or does it take the best part of the daylight hours to warm up?
+Does your brain function best the minute you spring out of bed?
+Or does it take the best part of the daylight hours to warm up?
 Timetabling your study periods around your own personal circadian rhythms will maximise your output.
-Try to organise your revision timetable with a realistic outcome of what you can expect to achieve across that period – this will avoid unnecessary last-minute cramming and stress, and give you the best opportunity to identify any gaps in your learning.
-Remember, there is no right or wrong here – and nothing to conform to – so make the most of this flexible study opportunity by organising your groove well in advance.
+Try to organise your revision timetable with a realistic outcome of what you can expect to achieve across that period.
+This will avoid unnecessary last-minute cramming and stress, and give you the best opportunity to identify any gaps in your learning.
+Remember, there is no right or wrong here, so make the most of this flexible study opportunity by organising your groove well in advance.

 Set yourself a routine

 Where do you find it easier to work?
 Maybe it’s in your room, or at the library – or even in the open air.
 As long as you have everything you need around you, the rest is completely up to you.
 Plan out a timetable in advance and try to stick to the routine so that it becomes ingrained in your daily habits.
 This way you are better prepared mentally and emotionally and each study session will be more productive.
-Prepare your defences against distractions upfront: switch off the mobile, shut down social media – and know it will all still be there as soon as your pen rests on the table.
+Prepare your defences against distractions upfront: switch off the mobile and shut down social media.
+It will all still be there as soon as your pen rests on the table.
 Of course, there will be times and occasions where the routine gets broken – and that’s OK.
 Don’t stress when this happens, adjust your schedule accordingly and then resume as soon as it is realistically possible.

 Plan your study

 There’s nothing worse than sitting at a computer for hours on end, and feeling like you have not achieved a great deal by the time you leave.
-The smart way around this is to take a bit of time upfront to set yourself some realistic goals, and plan out each study period accordingly.
+Take a bit of time to set yourself some realistic goals and plan out each study period.
 Review your work regularly, condense your revision notes into one-pagers, and use diagrams and flow-charts for quick visual cues you can commit to memory.
 You’ve taken the trouble to ring-fence the study time, now you can make sure every hour counts by planning it effectively.

 Take a break!